-You will be graded on your class participation assignments, 4 problem sets (which are a hybrid of data analysis and traditional modeling and calculation problems), a 5-page theory paper, and one 10-page group research paper and its associated preliminary assignments.
+You will be graded on 4 problem sets (which are a hybrid of data analysis and traditional modeling and calculation problems), Hypothesis comments, and one 10-page research paper and its associated preliminary assignments.
 All students who pass the course will receive W credit.